 So far, in considering a simplified economy with a job guarantee, the focus has been on the demand-determined behavior of output and employment.
 Prices, in this exercise, have simply been taken as given on the grounds that they are not causally significant in the process.
-This approach does not require prices to remain constant, though, for given supply conditions, they may well do so over a fairly wide range of output for reasons to be discussed.
+This approach does not require prices to remain constant, although, for given supply conditions, they may well do so over a fairly wide range of output for reasons to be discussed.
 Nor does it require that prices are necessarily unrelated to output; only that the direction of causation in any aggregate relationship between the two mostly runs from output to prices rather than the other way round.
 But once attention turns to the issue of price stability, which is of considerable interest to job-guarantee proponents, it becomes relevant to entertain a possible short-run relationship between output and prices.
 This will provide a basis for identifying potentially price-stabilizing aspects of a job guarantee in the next part of the series.

 Normal pricing and planned margins of spare capacity